 Carla: Eat eat eat a hand food with me!

 Philip: Grab your water.
 Did you go big on MIAF?

-Carla: I actually, well, I mean define that but I did see quite a few shows for shows that are recreational for me like things that I am just seeing that isn't work which is judging our show.
-I'm pretty much exclusively saying work by black creators or Indigenous Australian creators.
-So I went and saw Prize Fighter and My Name is Jimmy and I think that's actually it, that I saw.
-Apart from the stuff that we're covering.
+Carla: I actually, well, I mean define big, but I did see quite a few shows – for shows that are recreational for me like things that I am just seeing that isn’t work, which is judging (for Green Room Awards) or our show.
+I’m pretty much exclusively seeing work by black creators, or Indigenous Australian creators.
+So, I went and saw Prize Fighter and My Name is Jimmy and I think that’s actually it, that I saw.
+Apart from the stuff that we’re covering.
 What about you?

-Philip: Yeah I also saw little other than this.
-I was going to head to botanic gardens for Fire Gardens.
+Philip: Yeah, I also saw little other than this.
+I was going to head to the Botanic Gardens for Fire Gardens.

 Carla: I know but there was like 3000 people on the waiting list.

-Philip: Chuck your children in and lets see what happens.
+Philip: Chuck your children in and let’s see what happens. (both laugh)

 Carla: Yeah but I reckon it’s because of very shrewd decisions like this.
 This Fire Gardens thing was only 10 bucks and a Thousand Doors which was also only ten bucks but it’s like high volume, Instagramable, it’s very clever programming.
 It’s like you know very little cost for big bang for buck.

 Philip: After the Taylor Mac disaster of the original pricing announcement we’ve swung the other way.